zhanzr/cy8ckit-demo/README.md

 According to the result, the CM4 get a 48% performance boost against CM0+.

-UPDATE:
-	After moving the common functions to the shared memory region, performance degrades.
-	Now:
-	[CM0+]uSeconds for one run through Dhrystone: 9.05 Dhrystones per Second:                      110451.47

-	[CM4]uSeconds for one run through Dhrystone: 6.63 Dhrystones per Second:                      150772.70

 =====================================================

 PSOC6 Dhrystone CM0+ @ 99999975 Hz